How not to break the bank on streaming services

 NEW YORK — With more TV streaming services than ever before, from newcomers like Disney Plus to stalwarts like Netflix, consumers may feel the ideal viewing experience is finally at hand.

 Americans have, on average, three streaming video subscription services, according to a recent study of digital media trends by Deloitte.
-While some have dropped cable and its average bill of around $100 a month altogether, about 43 percent have both pay TV and streaming subscriptions.
+While some have dropped cable and its average bill of around $100 a month altogether, about 43% have both pay TV and streaming subscriptions.

 Yet patching together a variety of services to get just what one wants isn’t always seamless.
 Families and individuals can still find themselves with service that doesn’t perfectly suit their viewing habits.
 And those monthly subscriptions can add up fast.